Natural Color Dyeing Technique of Vietnam traditional handmade paper

 Nowadays, the art of creating this beautiful paper is almost lost because of the diminishing of the demand for this product.
 The reason is that the industrialization in Vietnam has developed quickly during the past 30 years.
 Therefore, Zó has made a big effort to preserve this local knowledge and make it alive once again in our modern life.
 The process of making Do paper is quite laborious.
 It takes a month for the artisan to make just one thin, porous and light Dó sheet.

-Due to the characteristics of Do paper is soft, color catching, Do paper is easier to dye.
+Since Dó paper is soft and catches colors easily, it is very easy to dye it.
 The colorful paper will have higher applicability.
 Under the creative hands of artisans, Do paper has more natural colors, eye-catching with just 3 basic steps.

 Step 1: Cut dyed materials.
 Then rinsed, drained

 2. Climbing spinach fruit for purple color

 3. Purple cabbage for a light purple color

 4. Roucou for red color